Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Weighted Partial Maximum Boolean Satisfiability Compilation of the Learned Factored Planning Problem

 \subsubsection{Global Constraint Clauses}

-The following conjunction of hard clauses encode the global function $C$.
+The following conjunction of hard clauses encodes the global function $C$.

 where hard clause (\ref{sat7}) represents domain-dependent global function on state and action variables.
-Some common examples of function $C$, such as mutual exclusion on Boolean action variables and one-hot encodings for the output of the BNN (i.e., exactly one Boolean state variable must be true), are respectively encoded by hard clauses (\ref{sat8}-\ref{sat9}) as follows.
+Some common examples of function $C$, such as exactly one Boolean action or state variable must be true, are respectively encoded by hard clauses (\ref{sat8}-\ref{sat9}) as follows.

 In general, linear constraints in the form of $\sum_{i=1}^{n} a_i x_i \leq p$, such as bounds on state and action variables, can be encoded in CNF where $a_i$ are positive integer coefficients and $x_i$ are decision variables with non-negative integer domains~\cite{Abio2014}.